In-home 'underground' cooking that whets the appetite, fills the cup and delights the soul.

-The basic concept is a group of people coming together around a table to enjoy an evening of good food and company in a humble and cozy setting.
-My vision is that 'tablenosh' will not only whet the appetite, but will truly delight the soul as one engages in community around the table.
-Tablenosh dinners operate on donations so it is up to you how much you contribute for the evening.
+My initial concept for 'tablenosh' was a group of people coming together around a table to enjoy an evening of good food and company in a humble and cozy setting.
+My vision being that 'tablenosh' would not only whet the appetite, but will truly delight the soul as one engages in community around the table.
+Although this blog initially focused on sharing the stories, menus and fun of 'tablenosh' dinner parties & events it has transitioned into the place where I continue to share my food journey, ideas, recipes, hopes, dreams and passions of food & people.
+It is certainly my hope the 'tablenosh' dinners will eventually reignite here in RVA - or possible a little underground morning side-porch cafe of some sort...I will keep you posted.

 This is sweetness indeed.
 My latest dessert experiment and test-run for friday.
 Citrus cake with passionfruit custard and lemon cream.
 I served it to my mother-in-law as her birthday cake, the verdict was very positive.
 I think it's a winner and will be part of the dessert trio for Friday.
 The cake is a fabulous recipe that I snagged from someone else's blog it is the second time I have made it, the batter alone is so tasty I wanted to eat the whole bowl (probably a good thing I didn't)!
 Here is the cake recipe: